apecloud/kubeblocks/docs/user_docs/installation/create_and_manege_a_cluster.md

 ## Vertically scale a cluster

 Specify your requirements by using options to scale up a cluster.
-For more options information, see [kbcli cluster vertical-scaling](../cli/kbcli_cluster_vertical-scaling.md).
+For more options information, see [`kbcli cluster vertical-scaling`](../cli/kbcli_cluster_vertical-scaling.md).

 _Example_